-RECOMMENDED PLAN
+APPROVED PLAN

-Plan to Overcome Financial Hurdles

-In the 2017 Progress Report, the FEC's financial projections indicated that Cooper Union could return to a sustainable full-tuition undergraduate scholarship model in FY 2039.
+Plan to Overcome Financial Hurdles In the 2017 Progress Report, the FEC's financial projections indicated that Cooper Union could return to a sustainable full-tuition under-graduate scholarship model in FY 2039.
 The report and accompanying projections highlighted that financial challenges, which were decades in the making, may not be quickly or easily resolved.
 At the same time, the FEC was committed to identifying changes to our current operating model that could accelerate this timeline and noted that the Committee "feels strongly that Cooper Union must return to a sustainable full-tuition scholarship model sooner and with more certainty than the 2039 baseline date."
-Over the past nine months, the FEC challenged itself to take an even closer look at its underlying assumptions and to explore additional revenue and expense opportunities.
-As a result of those efforts, we believe the timeline can be cut in half if our community is prepared to make hard choices with respect to expense management and collaborate to fundraise at significantly higher, but we believe achievable, levels.
-While a 10-year timeline is an aggressive one, we believe it is necessary and urge the Board, administrative leadership, and the broader Cooper community to rally around this challenge.
+The FEC challenged itself to take an even closer look at its underlying assumptions and to explore additional revenue and expense opportunities.
+As a result of those efforts, the timeline has been cut in half.
+This means that, as a community, we must be prepared to make hard choices with respect to expense management and collaborate to fundraise at significantly higher, but we believe achievable, levels.
+While a 10-year timeline is an aggressive one, we believe it is necessary and urge administrative leadership and the broader Cooper community to rally around this challenge in tandem with the Board.

 As noted previously, all plans have inherent risk, as nobody can predict the future.
-We have worked to mitigate our overall risk by recommending a diverse array of initiatives to pursue now and by holding additional options in reserve so that, if one initiative does not unfold as planned, there are others to mitigate the impact.
-The combination of activities that we are recommending includes a mix of revenue and expense initiatives, as well as more realistic assessments about key assumptions.
+The plan seeks to mitigate our overall risk by including a diverse array of initiatives to pursue now and by holding additional options in reserve so that, if one initiative does not unfold as planned, there are others to mitigate the impact.
+The combination of activities includes a mix of revenue and expense initiatives, as well as more realistic assessments about key assumptions.
 A partial listing of the various initiatives follows, with a more detailed overview later in the report.
 Each of these initiatives is being timed to maximize the financial impact while allowing for enough time for smooth implementation.